feimosi/frameworks-code-comparison/README.md

 );

-// `this.props.children` refers to whatever is a valid node inside the <Layout /> element. class Layout extends React.Component {
+// `this.props.children` refers to whatever is a valid node inside the <Layout /> element. class Layout extends Component {
   render() {
     return (
       <div class="Layout">